marste/Blog/_posts/2013-06-18-download-cleanwipe-symantec.md

 Once you have downloaded the utility, please follow these instructions.

-1. Extract the file to a new folder in a convenient location, such as the Desktop, using the un-zip password provided above.
+1. Extract the file to a new folder in a convenient location.
 2. Browse to the new folder and execute the utility by double clicking ***CleanWipe.exe***
 3. Follow the on-screen instructions.